Resources

 5. Overcome Imposter Syndrome

 Do you ever feel like a fraud despite your accomplishments?
 Imposter syndrome can hold you back from thoroughly enjoying your successes.
-RTT addresses the core beliefs fueling this syndrome, helping you recognise and embrace your achievements.
+RTT addresses the core beliefs fuelling this syndrome, helping you recognise and embrace your achievements.

 By transforming your mindset, RTT supports you in acknowledging your true worth and feeling more genuine in your success.

-The Research Behind Hypnotherapy
+The Research that Supports Hypnotherapy

 Research exploring the efficacy of hypnotherapy as a therapy for ADHD has been limited, but the existing findings are positive.
-Two small-scale studies led by Maarit Virta from the University of Helsinki demonstrated the effectiveness of hypnosis in helping with some of the common traits associated with ADHD.
+Two small-scale studies led by Maarit Virta from the University of Helsinki demonstrated the effectiveness of hypnosis in helping with some of the typical traits associated with ADHD.

 6 Facts About Rapid Transformational Therapy (RTT)